Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Causal Green's Operators and their Properties

 For the symplectic form we want to take into account the surface layer integral involving the solutions~$G \u$ and~$G \v$ in the future.
-For technical simplicity, it is preferable to work with the ``softened'' surface layer integral described by the cutoff function~$\check{\eta}$.
-Keeping in mind that the jets~$S^\vee \u$ and~$S^\vee \v$ should vanish or at least be very small on this surface layer, we are led to {\em{defining}} the symplectic form for~$\u, \v \in \J^*_0$ by
+For technical simplicity, it is preferable to work with the ``softened'' surface layer integral, where for the ``softening'' we work directly with the operator~$\check{\pi}$.
+In order to derive the resulting form of the symplectic form, it is helpful to first write the symplectic form~\eqref{I2asymm} in terms of the linearized field operator~$\Delta$ as

+(this identity follows from~\eqref{I2asymm} and~\eqref{Lapdef} by a direct computation).
+Replacing the characteristic function~$\chi_\Omega$ leads us to the surface layer integral